Work-Based Learning Essentials

 Oregon Department of Education (ODE) defines Work-Based Learning as “Structured learning in the workplace or simulated environment that provides opportunities for sustained interactions with industry or community professionals that foster in-depth, firsthand experience of the expectations and application of knowledge and skills required in a given career field.

 Every CTE Program of Study should offer Work-Based Learning to students in the program.
 This opportunity should happen in an intermediate or advanced course and be offered to all students.
-ODE’s goal is for 25% of all CTE Concentrators (2 or more credits in the same POS and 1 intermediate/advanced class) will participate in at least one WBL experience by graduation.
-Every Spring data is shared with ODE on who participated in WBL that school year.
+ODE’s goal is for 25% of all CTE Concentrators (2 or more credits in the same POS and 1 intermediate/advanced class) to participate in at least one WBL experience by graduation.
+Every spring, data is shared with ODE on who participated in WBL that school year.
 Only WBL that meets all criteria and one of the approved types can be reported.

 What are the approved Perkins V types of Work-Based Learning?